-Parents must ensure that both the completed application form for homebound signed by a physician and a release of information form signed by the arent are submitted to the Homebound Coordinator.
+Parents must ensure that both the completed Homebound Information Packet 2020-2021 signed by a physician and submitted to the Homebound Coordinator.
 Contact information for faxing or mailing these documents is provided on the forms.
 The application forms include the current medical diagnosis and treatment plan, supported by documentation from the office visits and/or hospitalization admission and discharge summary.
 The Homebound Committee will review all documents submitted.

 Parents will be notified when a determination has been made.
 If the student is eligible, parents will be informed of the date services will begin and end.
 Parents will then be contacted by a homebound teacher to set up the first visit.
-On approval of homebound services, be aware that students will be prohibited from participati9ng in after-school activities or working an after-school job unless an Exemption Form is completed and approved by the Homebound Committee.
+On approval of homebound services, be aware that students will be prohibited from participati9ng in after-school activities or working an after-school job.

 Once homebound services begin, the homebound teacher is responsible for collecting assignments, providing these to the student and supporting with needed instruction, and returning the completed work to the classroom teacher.
 Any outstanding or unfinished work remaining after homebound services is terminated becomes the student’s responsibility.